apollographql/apollo-client/docs/source/caching/cache-configuration.md

 Note that `existing` is undefined the very first time this function is called for a given instance of the field, because the cache does not yet contain any data for the field.
 Providing the `existing = []` default parameter is a convenient way to handle this case.

 > Your `merge` function **cannot** push the `incoming` array directly onto the `existing` array.
-It must instead return an entirely new array.
-Modifying existing data in the cache is forbidden to prevent errors.
+It must instead return a new array to prevent potential errors.
+In development mode, Apollo Client prevents unintended modification of the `existing` data with `Object.freeze`.

 #### Merging non-normalized objects